openbouquet/slate/source/index.html.md

 This method retrieves all the content available for the authenticated user.

 <aside class="notice">
-This API method support the style=HTML.
+This API method support the style=HTML for interactive exploration.
 </aside>

 ### HTTP Request